 Having endometriosis is extremely painful and burdensome – it’s a state in which you have to be as still as possible, otherwise, the precise corner of a heavy wooden dresser weighing down on you will finally cave into your ovary and crush it into nonexistence.
 Or the insanely precise edge of a metal bar will do the same.
 You learn to develop a heightened awareness and with it a stillness and drudgingly accept for the moment that your desires and wishes in life will somehow and hopefully manifest.

 I’ve had routine ultrasounds to monitor this current cyst which has to be monitored like a bomb about to detonate but this last examination showed it grew dramatically within a couple months.
-Years, or a lifetime, ago and ten days before my 23rd birthday, I had a large ovarian cyst which had to be removed immediately for fear of it bursting or other.
-I was told I would likely lose my ovary and was in surgery the morning after seeing my doctor.
+Years, or a lifetime, ago and ten days before my 23rd birthday, I had a large ovarian cyst which had to be removed immediately for fear of it bursting or internal bleeding, etc. I was told I would likely lose my ovary and was in surgery the morning after seeing my doctor.
 Fortunately the ovary was saved.
 I had to take the semester off from law school due to a three month recovery and plowed through the last year and a half of school to ‘graduate on time’ and not incur additional costs I guess.

 I also give credit to the Pluto power the Divine has gifted me as I learn the journey of healing through death and rebirth, realizing it’s all a part of my destiny.
 I am grateful for it all.
 If it wasn’t for this disease, I would have never learned what balance in life looks like, a learning mandated by my 8th house Libra stellium, how to self-care with discipline (a constant struggle) with my Cancer north node in the 6th and draw boundaries (Taurus Moon).